How long has the LEAD Program been in existence?

 What are Social Perspective Taking Events?

 I noticed there is a retreat as part of Tier II - do I have to attend the entire retreat?

 The retreat is a great opportunity to further develop leadership abilities over the course of a longer period of time.
 We ask that students attend and stay for the full duration of the retreat because there are a number of activities that significantly impact your retreat experience.
 The Tier II Retreat is a day experience from approximately 8:00am-5:00pm.
-This Fall's Tier II Retreat will be held on Sunday, October 4th.
+The next Tier II Retreat will be offered in Fall 2016 (date to be announced).

 How do I know when I have finished Tier II?

 Tier II completion is recognized when participants have completed all requirements and submitted their blog on Moodle.
 Once your blog has been reviewed, you will receive an email congratulating you on completing Tier II and welcoming you to Tier III!
-In May, the Center for Leadership congratulates all LEAD Program participants who have completed a tier at our annual Cannon Celebration, with Tier II members receive their Leadership Certificate at this event.
+In May, the Center for Leadership congratulates all LEAD Program participants who have completed a tier at our annual Cannon Celebration.
+Tier II members receive their Leadership Certificate at this event.

 Because the LEAD Program is self-paced, there is not a specific timeline for when you must complete Tier III.
 However, students typically complete Tier III in at least two semesters.

 How can I complete the Leadership ELR?

 You can complete an Experiential Learning Requirement through two pathways: 1) a Common Good Project or 2) completing the Leadership ELR workbook.
 Completing the Common Good Project or Leadership ELR workbook allows student leaders to proactively and intentionally think about their leadership capacities and how to tailor their practice of leadership to what the organization needs.
 The Common Good Project should take about two semesters in length to complete; the Leadership ELR workbook can be completed in one semester.
-To begin the Leadership ELR workbook process, contact Steve Mencarini, Director of the Center for Leadership.
+To begin the Leadership ELR workbook process, contact the Center for Leadership.
 Students who complete Tier III will receive at least one Leadership ELR credit.